quic/aimet-model-zoo/aimet_zoo_torch/deeplabv3/DeepLabV3.md

 - Cross layer equalization and Adaround has been applied on optimized checkpoint
 - Data Free Quantization has been performed on the optimized checkpoint

-INT4 optimization
-The following configuration has been used for the above model for W4A8 quantization
+W4A8 Quantization | The following configuration has been used:
 - Weight quantization: 4 bits, per channel symmetric quantization
 - Bias parameters are not quantized
 - Activation quantization: 8 bits, asymmetric quantization